resnostyle/Web-API/README.md

 root@9b5d5d2af870:/var/www# exit
 ```

-Spin up laravel mix to compile JS and SASS files as well as auto-refreshing the browser on file modification:
+(if NPM exists) Spin up laravel mix to compile JS and SASS files as well as auto-refreshing the browser on file modification:

 `$ npm run watch`